MartinMacD/Blog/index.markdown

 * Nagel-Schreckenberg traffic model implementation ([page](/projects/traffic-models/) \| [source](https://github.com/MartinMacD/Nagel-Schreckenberg-Traffic-Model))

 <br>
 This site has been created using [Jekyll](https://jekyllrb.com/) and Markdown.
+Additionally, this site uses [GoatCounter](https://www.goatcounter.com/) to count page visits.
+No cookies or personal data is stored.